Update - 9:34 p.m.

 Editor's note - We will be updating this page throughout the evening with live results on Lincolnwood's $25 million referendum.
 Simply hit refresh for the latest information.

-Skokie Patch has covered the issue since its inception, when a group of residents discovered that school board officials and administrators were using tax payer dollars to pay for first class airfare for themselves and their spouses, expensive dinners and even limousine rides.
+Skokie Patch has covered the issue since its inception, when a group of residents discovered to pay for first class airfare for themselves and their spouses, expensive dinners and even limousine rides.

 The root of the problem started when District 74 tried to build an extension from nearby Rutledge Hall to a newly built Lincoln Hall - thus bypassing any need for a referendum.
 However, residents were outraged when they learned about the technical tactic and hired an attorney to take legal action against the school district, ultimately making the school district take the measure to referendum.